swekizer/32bit-FileRegister-ALU-Logisim/README.md

 To run this project, you need to have [Logisim](http://www.cburch.com/logisim/) installed on your computer.

 ## How to Use
-1. Clone or download the repository.
+1. Clone the repository or download the .circ file.
 2. Open the `.circ` file in Logisim.
 3. Explore the register file and ALU functionality by simulating the circuits.
 4. Refer to word document uploaded to understand the basics of the project.